comunica/Documentation-Comunica/docs/tutorials/configuration.md

     Throughout this document, we reuse the [terminology of Components.js](http://componentsjs.readthedocs.io/en/latest/getting_started/basics/terminology/) where a *component* is a class that can be instantiated, and a *module* is a collection of components.

+!!! note
+    These configuration files are Components.js configuration files.
+    As such, the more advanced features from [Components.js](http://componentsjs.readthedocs.io/en/latest/configuration/configurations/semantic/) can be used here as well.

 ## Runner
 Every Comunica engine is started from a [Runner](https://github.com/comunica/comunica/tree/master/packages/runner).